erematorg/LP/.github/contributing.md

 2. **Follow Code Standards:** Ensure your code adheres to LP's coding standards.

+3. **Run Local Checks:** Before opening a pull request, run `cargo fmt`, `cargo clippy --workspace`, and `cargo test --workspace` so CI time stays focused on regressions instead of formatting or lint fixes.

-3. **Provide Unit Tests:** Include relevant unit tests for new features or changes.
+4. **Provide Unit Tests:** Include relevant unit tests for new features or changes.

-4. **Document Changes:** Update documentation to reflect any modifications made.
+5. **Document Changes:** Update documentation to reflect any modifications made.

 ## Communicating with Developers